xenondevs/Docs/docs/nova/addon/configs.md

 ## Adding configs to your addon
 In order to add configs to your addon, create a directory called `configs` und `resources`.
-There, you can add all your .yml configs, which will be automatically extracted the handled the same way all Nova configs are.
+There, you can add all your .yml configs, which will automatically be extracted and handled the same way all Nova configs are.
 New or changed keys will automatically be added / updated on the server as well, unless they have been modified by an admin.
 ![](https://i.imgur.com/NdG1uX8.png)